When to Work On a Relationship and When to Leave

 You may have heard of the term "emotionally available."
 I wasn’t aware that there is a two-sided viewpoint of this until one day when my therapist explained this to me:

 - When you are emotionally available and fully aware of the good things about your relationship you may find yourself desiring your partner more than ever.
 Being conscious of your partner's good qualities will actually help with appreciating them better.

 - If you are not focused on what you really want in life you may find yourself wasting time with inappropriate partners.
-This may be a lack of emotional availability.
+This may be due to a lack of emotional availability.

 As you can see, there are actually two sides to the concept of Emotional Availability.
 It's important to be conscious of our partner's good qualities.
 However, it's equally important to recognize when we’re involved with the wrong person.
 Otherwise we may waste time with someone who doesn't fit the image of the person we actually want to spend our life with.
 When this happens, we tend to look for faults.

 The first point is important because once we recognize we are with someone special, then we'll know for sure that they are the right one for a long-term relationship.
 We'll appreciate them and we won't look for faults.